-Weeds- Introduction, harmful and beneficial effects, characteristics and classification.
+Section-A: Weeds- Introduction, harmful and beneficial effects, characteristics and classification.
 Weed biology and ecology.
 Crop weed association, competition and allelopathy.
 Concepts of weed prevention, control and eradication.
 Methods of weed control.
 Physical, cultural, chemical, biological and integrated weed management.
-Herbicides- classification, formulation, advantages , disadvantages and methods of application.
+Section-B: Herbicides- classification, formulation, advantages ,disadvantages and methods of application.
 Introduction to adjuvant and their use in herbicides.
 Introduction to selectivity of herbicides.
-Mode of action and fate of herbicides in soil.
+Section-C: Mode of action and fate of herbicides in soil.
 Compatibility of herbicides with other agrochemicals.
 Weed management in major field and horticultural crops and in non cropped areas.
-Shift in weed flora in cropping systems.
+Section-D: Shift in weed flora in cropping systems.
 Classification, useful and harmful aspects and control measures of aquatic weeds.
 Problematic weeds and their control.
+Practical:

 Identification of weeds and weed seeds.
 Survey of weeds in crop fields and other habitats.
 Preparation of weed herbarium.
 Computation of herbicide doses, weed control efficiency and weed index.
 Methods of recording weed intensity under different situations.
 Herbicide label information of commonly available herbicides.
 Herbicide application equipments and their calibration.
 Diagnosis of herbicide toxicity symptoms in different crops and weeds.
 Visits to problem areas.

-- 2. The language of questions should be straight & simple. - 3.
-Not more than one question should be based on one topic. - 4.
-The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
-At least eight questions should be set, out of which the candidates should be required to attempt any five.
+SEMESTER-I AGR-412\ Crop Production under Special Situations Time: 3 Hours Max.
+Marks: 100 Theory: 80 Internal assessment: 20 Periods per Week 4+0 Instructions for the Paper Setters: 1.
+Question paper should be set strictly according to the syllabus. - 2.
+The language of questions should be straight & simple. - 3.
+In all nine questions should be asked, of which first question (Comprising of short answer type questions covering the whole syllabus) will be compulsory. - 4.
+Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
+All questions carry equal marks.
+Theory: